0xdeadbeer/anki-api/README.md

-# Anki-Connect
+# Anki REST API

-Anki-Connect enables external applications such as [Yomichan](https://foosoft.net/projects/yomichan/) to communicate with [Anki](https://apps.ankiweb.net/) over a simple HTTP API.
-Its capabilities include executing queries against the user's card deck, automatically creating new cards, and more.
+Anki-API's capabilities include executing queries against the user's card deck, automatically creating new cards, and more.
 Anki-Connect is compatible with the latest stable (2.1.x) releases of Anki; older versions (2.0.x and below) are no longer supported.

-## Installation

-The installation process is similar to other Anki plugins and can be accomplished in three steps:

-1. Open the `Install Add-on` dialog by selecting `Tools` | `Add-ons` | `Get Add-ons...` in Anki.
-2. Input [2055492159](https://ankiweb.net/shared/info/2055492159) into the text box labeled `Code` and press the `OK` button to proceed.
-3. Restart Anki when prompted to do so in order to complete the installation of Anki-Connect.

-Anki must be kept running in the background in order for other applications to be able to use Anki-Connect.
-You can verify that Anki-Connect is running at any time by accessing `localhost:8765` in your browser.
-If the server is running, you will see the message `Anki-Connect` displayed in your browser window.
+> <b>⚠️ Warning:</b> This a fork in development.
+Expect bugs.

 ### Notes for Windows Users